puchem13/sport-bot/README.md

 ## Environment Variables 🌎

-To run this project, you will need to add a [`SLACK_TOKEN`](https://slack.dev/python-slack-sdk/web/index.html) to your .env file
+To run this project, you will need to add `CONFIG_FILE` for configuration, as well as [`SLACK_TOKEN`](https://slack.dev/python-slack-sdk/web/index.html) to your .env file

 ## Run Locally 📝